carloscuesta/react-native-error-boundary/FAQ.md

 At the end of the day, you should pick the option you prefer based on your needs and on the API that each library provides.

-## Why I see a red error screen on development ?
+## Why I see a red error screen on development?

 If you see a red error error screen while you're on Development, that's normal.
 It's the way `react-native` showcases you the error you've got.
 To see the `ErrorBoundary` component just dismiss the screen or press the `Esc` key.

+## How do I test the ErrorBoundary component on development?

+That's a piece of cake :cake!.
+Follow the [Expo example](https://snack.expo.io/@carloscuesta/react-native-error-boundary) that is provided [on the repository](https://github.com/carloscuesta/react-native-error-boundary#examples).